-South Korea Sends First Train In Plan To Reconnect With North
+South Korea Sends 1st Train In Plan To Reconnect With North

-South Korea Sends First Train In Plan To Reconnect With North
+South Korea Sends 1st Train In Plan To Reconnect With North

 Progress toward an agreement between the U.S. and North Korea may have slowed, but South Korea has taken another remarkable step toward linking up with the neighboring regime — by train.